-I asked our church this question, and this was the response: “I think we like the hope of something new.
+A few years ago, I asked our church this very question, and this was the response: “I think we like the hope of something new.
 It’s a clean slate.”

-I look across Facebook and Twitter and find all kinds of people with exciting new beginnings.
+Look across social media, and you will find all kinds of people with exciting new beginnings.
 Some of us are vowing to read 3,000 new books this year.
 Others of us are starting a new diet that consists of only foods that are purple.
 A new year means new gym memberships and new ballet bar/rock-climbing/tire throwing/tai chi hybrid classes.

 We are a society that celebrates and longs for hope, new starts, second chances.
 It’s no accident.
 Whether we can articulate it or not, in the depths of our hearts fallen men and women long for new creation (Romans 8:22-23).

-However, I worry there is something awry.
 We are serial beginners for a reason.
-It’s sexy to start something new.
+It’s splashy to start something new.
 It’s exciting to announce to the world our big intentions.
-New beginnings garner praise and pats on the back and Facebook likes.
+New beginnings garner praise and pats on the back.

 Starting is easy.
 Anyone can start literally anything.
 I can start a marathon tomorrow.
 But there’s really nothing spectacular or extraordinary in starting a race.
 The real glory is making it to the finish.

 As the new year approached, I couldn’t shake this verse from my mind:

 “Better is the end of a thing than its beginning, and the patient in spirit is better than the proud in spirit.”
 (Ecclesiastes 7:8)

 In wiping our slates clean on New Year’s Eve to chalk up all of our exciting new beginnings, how many of us took any time to look back at all of the things we failed to finish last year?
 What is the point of beginning a new year with another shimmering list of big ideas and grand schemes if it will only be added to the pile of unfinished projects at the end of this year?